 Supported by

 BIPOC Writers Connect: Facilitating Mentorship, Creating Community is presented by The Writers’ Union of Canada and the League of Canadian Poets.
-This event is funded by Presenting Sponsor Penguin Random House Canada, as well as The Writers’ Trust of Canada, and Kids Can Press.
+This event is funded by Presenting Sponsor Penguin Random House Canada, as well as The Writers’ Trust of Canada, Kids Can Press, and Historic Joy Kogawa House.
 Our thanks to the Canada Council for the Arts, the Ontario Arts Council and the Government of Ontario, and all the funders, sponsors, and donors who support our work on behalf of all writers.